Evraa/wav2lip-edit/readme.md

     ```
 * executing within `Wav2lip` directory (success)
     The problem is that I ran the `inference.py` file from another directory.
 It was a relative path error, not a package one.

+## Limits
+> All results are currently limited to (utmost) 480p resolution and will be cropped to max.
+20s to minimize compute latency

+### Sol:

+## Unnecessary termination!
+    If One frame doesn't contain an image, the whole process is discarded.

+### Sol:
+* Try modifying the code and list index length if you want to.
+* Use an image instead of a video.
+(Works)